wavebeem/wavebeem.com/src/blog/2025/review-ninja-gaiden-ragebound/index.md

 ---
 date: "2025-09-12"
-title: "Review: NINJA GAIDEN: Ragebound"
+title: "NINJA GAIDEN: Ragebound sliced its way to my heart"
 description:
   "The Game Kitchen deserves a blue ribbon for this action platforming masterpiece.
 Absolutely no fluff or filler."